Amsterdam/design-system/packages/css/src/components/form-error-list/README.md

 When a user has to enter their answer into multiple fields, such as day, month and year fields, link to the `id` of the first field that contains an error.
 If you do not know which field contains an error, link to the `id` of the first field.

-For questions that require a user to select one or more options from a list using Radios or Checkboxes, link to the `id` of first Radio or Checkbox.
+For questions that require a user to select one or more options from a list using Radios or Checkboxes, link to the `id` of the first Radio or Checkbox.

 ## Where to put the Form Error List